maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium6.md

 ![image](https://maelfabien.github.io/assets/images/expl5_15.png)

 The histogram above does not represent outliers, but a few songs count over 2000 words.
 On average, there are 467 words in a song and 166 unique words.
-This can be verified by :
+This can be verified by:

 ```python
 np.mean(df['len_lyrics'])
 np.mean(df['len_unique_lyrics'])
 ```

 The ratio of unique words over total words is 35%.
-We can also plot the distribution of this ratio :
+We can also plot the distribution of this ratio:

 ```python
 plt.figure(figsize=(12,8))